cboyda/LighthouseLabs/Project-Tableau/README.md

 ## Challenges
-(discuss challenges you faced in the project)
+> Discuss challenges you faced in the project.
+X greatested challenge was trying to understand the overall goal of the question, without clarifying questions or a sample output this is just a guess

 ## Future Goals
 (what would you do if you had more time?)